 Physical Ability Test (PAT)

 A PAT shall be required by all operational GTMESA employees (full-time, part-time, and Probationary Candidate firefighters) to determine if the employee can perform critical essential firefighting functions.
-A pass/fail grade will be assessed to each employee.
 The PAT will take place pre-employment and at a predetermined location in each month of October.
 Exact dates and times shall be established by the Wellness Committee.

 To serve our community by safeguarding life and property from fire, hazards & medical emergencies through education, intervention, and quality response.

 For more information about our organization,

 please CLICK HERE for our 2020 Annual Report.